Neasa Hourigan

 Neasa Hourigan (born October 1980) is an Irish Green Party politician who was a Teachta Dála (TD) for the Dublin Central constituency from 2020 until 2024.
 She was Chair of the Committee on Budgetary Oversight from September 2020 until being suspended from the parliamentary party in March 2023.

 Early life

 Hourigan was born in Limerick.
 Her father Michael Hourigan is a former Fine Gael member of Limerick City Council as well as a former Mayor of Limerick.
-Neasa is also a distant cousin to former Senator Richard Hourigan and MEP Paddy Lane.
-Neasa was educated at Laurel Hill Coláiste FCJ.
-She graduated with a Bachelor of Architecture from Technological University Dublin, a Master of Architecture from University College Dublin, a Post Graduate Certificate in Higher Education and has lectured in sustainable communities, environmental design and green procurement at both Queen's University Belfast and Technological University Dublin.
+She is the sister of Niamh Hourigan, and also a distant cousin to politicians Richard Hourigan and Paddy Lane.

+She was educated at Laurel Hill Coláiste.
+She graduated with a Bachelor of Architecture from Technological University Dublin; a Master of Architecture from University College Dublin and a post graduate certificate in Higher Education.
+She has lectured in sustainable communities, environmental design and green procurement at both Queen's University Belfast and Technological University Dublin.

 Political career

 Hourigan joined the Green Party in 2011.
 She was elected to represent Cabra-Glasnevin local electoral area on Dublin City Council at the 2019 local elections.
 She is the Green Party's Spokesperson for Finance and Health.

 Hourigan helped to establish the Irish Pedestrian Network born out of Dublin Blockers, a social media campaign she started in 2018 highlighting the issues pedestrians in Central Dublin were facing.
 Within this network, she organised an activist group, Streets are for People.

 At the 2020 general election, Hourigan was elected as a TD for Dublin Central.
 Darcy Lonergan was then co-opted to Hourigan's seat on Dublin City Council.

 On 22 July 2020, Hourigan was amongst several prominent members of the Green Party who formed the "Just Transition Greens", an affiliate group within the party with a green left/eco-socialist outlook, who have the objective of pressuring the party towards more hardline policies based on the concept of a Just Transition.

 On 30 July 2020, Hourigan resigned as party whip of the Green Party, but did not leave the party after voting against the Government twice on amendments to the Residential Tenancies Bill.
 She was later sanctioned by party leader Eamon Ryan by having her speaking rights withdrawn for two months.

 In December 2020 Hourigan, alongside fellow Green TD Patrick Costello, spoke out against the entry of Ireland into the Comprehensive Economic and Trade Agreement (CETA), a trade agreement between Canada and members of the EU, due to fears about the proposed "Investment court system".
 The investment court system is designed to act as a method of solving business disputes between investors and participating countries.
 Hourigan and Costello argued that the court system would allow Canadians investing in Ireland to sue the state if the state impeded their profits, such as with environmentalist laws, and this was a major threat to Ireland's sovereignty.